catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 General principles have been prepared to assist parishes when granting licences over parish land to service providers for the provision of outside-school-hours childcare (OSHC) services.

-Refer to the **Outside school hours child care on church property guidelines**.
+Refer to the **Outside school hours child care on Church property guidelines**.

 The OSHC service provider must at all times operate as an independent contractor, and must not hold itself out as being associated with the Church, the parish or the parish school.
 A parish should not operate an OSHC service in its own right.